U-Haul driver's NYC 'rampage' leaves 8 hurt, police say

 “His face was covered with blood.
 He was unconscious,” and his shoes were scattered on the sidewalk, Aronova said.
 “The electric bicycle was destroyed completely.”

-A security camera video showed the truck clip a scooter, then swerve onto a sidewalk and nearly plow into a pedestrian, who dived to safety just in time.
+A security camera captured the truck clipping a scooter, then swerving onto a sidewalk and nearly plowing into a pedestrian, who dived to safety just in time.
 A police patrol car then followed the truck down the sidewalk at high speed.

 “I was in shock and didn’t know what was happening until I saw the police patrol was chasing it,” a witness, Andrea Vasquez, said in Spanish.
 “Thank God that man saved himself,” she added of the person who narrowly escaped.